 In a long professional writing lifetime where, as a working mother, I have had to be exceptionally mindful of what would make at least modest commercial as well as creative “sense”, it was an exceptional privilege to spend those years with the poetry, the man and the questions and insights his company provokes.
 Some months before I completed the book I was facing the prospect of yet another demanding public talk on a quite different subject.
 “Use your knowledge of Rilke,” I was urged by a Rilke-loving friend.
 “It’s when we feel most stretched or depleted that Rilke always has something more to give.”
 How right he was.
 And is.

 Rainer Maria Rilke died in 1926, aged 51.
 It was far too early.
-And he felt the loss of the decades he would miss acutely.
+He felt acutely the loss of the decades he would miss.
 Yet what he left makes it impossible not to return to Heidegger: “To be a poet in a destitute time means: to attend, singing, to the trace of the fugitive gods.
 This is why the poet in the time of the world’s night utters the holy.”
-It’s those utterances of the holy – even in the presence of life’s inevitable complexity and losses – that kept me entranced.
-More significantly still, they affirm what matters most.
+It’s those utterances of the holy – even in the presence of life’s inevitable complexity and losses – and the unorthodox, welcome transformation of what ‘holy’ might mean, that kept me entranced.
+More significantly still, those utterances affirm what matters most.
 Then, now, always.

 In 2024, Dr Stephanie Dowrick will publish, with Dr Mark S. Burrows, a new and exciting book: A Wiser Way: Living your deepest questions with Rainer Maria Rilke.
 (Monkfish Publishers, & Allen & Unwin)